Project 1: Building a shell

 export

-variables to the new process.
-By default, you must always pass
+so that you can pass environment variables to the new process.
+By default, you must always pass the$PATH

 .
-(You can use getenv()
+(You can usegetenv()

-get your real $PATH
+to get your real$PATH

-and pass it along.)
+and pass it along.)unset

 - unset an environment variable.
-If using the
+If using the provided hash table, remove the key from the table.echo

-variables can be printed.
-All environment variable names must be
+- extend the implementation so that environment variables can be printed.
+All environment variable names must be wrapped in curly braces as shown below.

 - Utilities: